openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [Klaas Freitag: Novell Hackweek Fife](http://lizards.opensuse.org/2010/05/28/novell-hackweek-fife/)

-"I am really looking forward to the next Hackweek that we have in Novell â€“ it will be in the week from 7-11 of June 2010.
+"I am really looking forward to the next Hackweek that we have in Novell – it will be in the week from 7-11 of June 2010.
 In that week, Novell allows a whole lot of people to spend the full work time (and more ;-) to work on whatever free software they want.
-That is really a huge thing, because weâ€™re talking about hundrets of engineers.
+That is really a huge thing, because we’re talking about hundrets of engineers.
 What everybody is working on is as said not at all prescribed, except that it should benefit the idea of free software.
 There is a [list maintained](https://features.opensuse.org/query/run?search_products%5B%5D=hackweek_5&type=find) of ideas which people have for [Hackweek Fife](https://features.opensuse.org/hackweek) in order to find somebody joining the team or to pick the idea up at all.
 The good thing now is that of course [openFATE](https://features.opensuse.org/) is used to maintain this list and thus it is open for the openSUSE Community to also add ideas, comment or vote on whats already there.
 This is of course no guarantee that the idea is going to be picked up but still.
 So everybody who thinks she has an idea that will inspire someone on Hackweek Fife, feel free to add it to openFATE and talk about. (...)"
 </td>
 </tr>
 </tbody>